0b1-k/Humble-Roots-Project-deprecated-/config/README.md

 ### "node" section

 This section maps wireless node identifiers to friendly names.
-As new devices get added to the sensor and actuator network, they need to be listed here.
+As new nodes get added to the sensor and actuator network, they need to be defined here.
 Note that **the friendly names must be unique** just like their corresponding ID.

 ```